ua-snap/align-wrf-modis/README.md

 ### 4.)
 Using the R scripts

+Currently, there is only one R script available:

 #### `plot_weekly_timeseries.R`

 For specified coordinates, plot the averaged weekly timeseries of averaged TSK and LST values on the aligned grid, and save as a PNG.
 This script can be run via the command line with the `Rscript` via `Rscript R_scripts/plot_weekly_timeseries.R <args>`.
 Help on these arguments can be displayed via `Rscript R_scripts/plot_wekly_timeseries.R --help`.